rubrikinc/rubrik-sizing-scripts/CLOUD/README.md

     Set-AWSCredential -AccessKey 'YourAccessKey' -SecretKey 'YourSecretKey' -Region 'YourRegion'
     ```

-For any further queries or issues, refer to the detailed documentation or contact your Rubrik representative.
+For any further queries or issues, refer to the detailed documentation at the top of each script or contact your Rubrik representative.